 I can probably best encapsulate who I am and the nature of my work on this particular earthly pilgrimage by describing the role of the poet-seer (in Gaelic, fili), according to the native traditions of my people, who are Scottish, Irish, and Welsh.
 To be a fili implies many vocational threads, among them healer, ritualist, diviner, shamanic functionary, spiritual counselor, scholar, teacher, poet, and storyteller.
 The fili is a bearer of cultural traditions, a guide and 'cure of souls', to whom the spiritual well-being of the tribe is entrusted.
 Though the ancient role of the fili is long since forgotten in our time, these elements nonetheless seem to constitute the essence of my calling and identity on this beautifully strange pilgrim journey, and I embrace them daily with as much power, gratitude, and authenticity as I can.

-At its heart, my work is rather like that of the old village shaman, traditional healer, or 'cunning man', combining the aforementioned vocational elements into a seamless whole—: a bit like the person one might have taken a day's journey to visit in the wilds of the wood many centuries ago: one who could draw on archaic ancestral stories and practices to heal you, bring you into spiritual, physical, and emotional wholeness, teach you life-giving stories, customs, and spiritual practices, and perhaps sacramentally initiate you into spiritual adulthood.
+At its heart, my work is rather like that of the old village healer or 'cunning man', combining the aforementioned vocational elements into a seamless whole—: one who could draw on ancient ancestral traditions to heal you, bring you into spiritual, physical, and emotional wholeness, teach you life-giving stories, customs, and spiritual practices, and perhaps sacramentally initiate you into spiritual adulthood.

 The central aim of my work, in all its iterations, is to restore individuals and communities to wholeness, to facilitate a felt, conscious experience of reciprocal blessing and interbeing in the great family of Nature.